heronwood/heronwood.github.io/covenants-conditions-restrictions-full.md

 1. The right of the Association to mortgage the common areas in order to borrow money for the purpose of improving those areas.
 No such mortgage shall be effective unless an instrument signed by members representing two-thirds (2/3) of the total voting membership agreeing to such mortgage has been recorded.

 2. The right of the Association to dedicate or transfer all or any part of the common area to any public agency, authority, or utility for the purpose for which such common area was constructed.
-No such dedication or transfer shall be effective unless an instrun,ent signed by members holding two-thirds (2/3) of the total voting membership of the Association agreeing to such dedication or transfer has been recorded.
+No such dedication or transfer shall be effective unless an instrument signed by members holding two-thirds (2/3) of the total voting membership of the Association agreeing to such dedication or transfer has been recorded.

 ### Section 2.
 Delegation of Use.